 The Teach Pendant is an embedded handheld device integrated with complete hardware and software.
 It can be used to perform all robot-related functions, including programming and debugging, viewing system status, and setting system parameters.
+The robot system is equipped with a Teach Pendant called xPad2, which is well-designed, reliable, and easy to use.
+Skilled use of xPad2 will greatly improve the efficiency of the robot.

-3 Product Overview DOC-00001790 / 2.0-A
+3 Product Overview 202209151800/V1.0